authelia/authelia/docs/content/integration/proxies/nginx-proxy-manager/index.md

 configuration and customize it to your needs.
 To-that-end we include links to the official proxy documentation throughout this documentation and in the [See Also](#see-also) section.*

-## Get Started
+## Get started

-It's __*strongly recommended*__ that users setting up *Authelia* for the first time take a look at our [Get Started](../../prologue/get-started.md) guide.
+It's __*strongly recommended*__ that users setting up *Authelia* for the first time take a look at our [Get started](../../prologue/get-started.md) guide.
 This takes you through various steps which are essential to bootstrapping *Authelia*.

 ## Requirements